ameralashjaee/WordsReminder/README.md

 # WordsReminder

-MyWords is a simple application for saving and learning new words in different languages.
+WordsReminder is a simple application for saving and learning new words in different languages.

 ## Installation